Skip to main content

 Stories

-Symptoms Digestive problems – Abdominal bloating, pain, gas, diarrhoea, pale stools and weight loss Dermatitis herpetiformis – Severe skin rash Iron deficiency anaemia – Low blood count Growth problems and failure to thrive Musculoskeletal problems – Bone and joint pains, muscle cramps Seizures Tingling sensation in the legs – Caused by low calcium levels and nerve damage Apthous ulcers – Sores in the mouth Missed menstrual periods Digestive symptoms are more common in infants and…
+Here are some of the symptoms of Celiac Disease: Digestive problems – Abdominal bloating, pain, gas, diarrhea, pale stools and weight loss Dermatitis herpetiformis – Severe skin rash Iron deficiency anaemia – Low blood count Growth problems and failure to thrive Musculoskeletal problems – Bone and joint pains, muscle cramps Seizures Tingling sensation in the legs – Caused by low calcium levels and nerve damage Apthous ulcers – Sores in the mouth Missed menstrual periods.
+Digestive…

-Causes of celiac disease Normally, the body’s immune system is designed to protect it from foreign invaders.
+Normally, the body’s immune system is designed to protect it from foreign invaders.
 But when people with celiac disease eat foods containing gluten, their immune system forms antibodies to gluten, attacking the intestinal lining, causing inflammation in the intestine and damaging the villi (hair-like structures seen on the lining of the small intestine).
 If the villi are damaged, the person cannot absorb nutrients properly and ends up with malnourishment.
-Are you at…
+Are you at risk of developing celiac…

 What is celiac disease?
-Celiac Disease or Coeliac Disease is also known as celiac sprue or gluten sensitive enteropathy.
-This is a digestive and autoimmune disorder that causes damage to the lining of the small intestine when foods with gluten are eaten.
-Gluten is a form of protein found in some grains like rye, barley, wheat etc. Intake of gluten containing foods causes damage to the intestine and makes it hard for the body to absorb nutrients like fat, calcium, iron and folate. …
+Celiac or Coeliac Disease is also known as celiac sprue or gluten sensitive enteropathy.
+This is a digestive and inherited autoimmune disorder that causes damage to the lining of the small intestine (villi) when foods with gluten are eaten.
+Villi are finger like projections that protrude from the lining of small intestine.
+They help in digestive process by maximizing the nutrient absorption.
+Image 1: Normal villi and villous atrophy in celiac disease Gluten…